boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-azure-app-service/recommendations.md

 # Recommended Azure App service configuration to use Bold BI on Microsoft Azure App service

-This section will explain the recommended Azure App service configuration to install the Bold BI application.
-For a complete list of Azure App service plans, refer to this [Windows Azure App service plans](https://azure.microsoft.com/en-in/pricing/details/app-service/windows).
+This section will explain the recommended Azure App service configuration for installing the Bold BI application.
+For a complete list of Azure App service plans, refer to the [Windows Azure App service plans](https://azure.microsoft.com/en-in/pricing/details/app-service/windows).

-You have to choose the correct Azure App service configuration to better experience with Bold BI.
+To have a better experience with Bold BI, you need to choose the correct Azure App service configuration.

 ## Azure App service plans for test, development, and production environments

- The Basic service plan can be used for the test or development environment.
-Also, you can use the same basic service plan for production environment, if your app receive only low or medium level traffic.
+For test and development environments, the Basic service plan can be used.
+You can also use the same basic service plan for the production environment if your app receives low or medium-level traffic.

 ## Recommended specifications for test and development environments